View a Photo

 Mel cuts firebreak to contain the blaze at Kona Hema.

-Last year, on Christmas day, Mel Johansen was driving from south Kona to Waimea when he received an alarming call.
+One year on Christmas day, Mel Johansen was driving from south Kona to Waimea when he received an alarming call.

 “There’s smoke rising from the forest!” exclaimed his son Josh.